 Modification of a Plan of Work by a Contractor

-1. A Contractor shall not modify the Plan of Work annexed scheduled to an Exploitation Contract except in accordance with this regulation or as otherwise provided for by applicable regulations.
+1. A Contractor shall not modify the Plan of Work scheduled to an Exploitation Contract except in accordance with this regulation or as otherwise provided for by applicable regulations.

 2. A Contractor shall notify the Secretary-General of any proposed modification to a Plan of Work.
 The Secretary-General shall inform the Council and transmit the notification to the Commission within 7 Days of receipt.